INDIVIDUAL CLERY ACT WEBINARS

 Complying with the Clery Act is an institutional responsibility.
 This webinar assists in identifying key stakeholders, initiating discussion related to the Clery Act and important agenda topics in order to launch your Clery Compliance Committee.
 At a minimum, we suggest that you invite representatives from the following departments, to this session: Public Safety/Police Department, General Counsel’s Office, Compliance and Internal Audit, Student Conduct, VP of Student Affairs/Dean of Students, Student Activities/Fraternity & Sorority Life, Residence Life and Housing, Environmental Health and Safety, Risk Management (Fire Safety Engineer), Human Resources, Admissions, Athletics, Study Abroad Office, Title IX Coordinator/Sexual Assault Response Team Leader, Director of Student Health, Provost/Academic Affairs Office and Real Estate Office.

 Webinar Refund Policy

-Any registration cancellations emailed less than 72 hours prior to the day of the webinar will result in a forfeiture of the webinar registration fees.
+Any registration cancellations for paid webinars emailed less than 72 hours prior to the day of the webinar will result in a forfeiture of the webinar registration fees.
 However, outline materials related to the content of webinar presentation will be emailed to the registrant.

 No refunds will be given for issues or circumstances beyond our control such as manmade or natural disasters, weather, campus conditions, etc.